iulianraduat/find-unused-exports/README.md

 If there are no unused exports, the panel will display a single entry saying this.

+By default, all files from node_modules/ or having the extension .d.ts are ignored.

 ### Screenshot

 Bellow you can see the list of unused exports found in the currently opened project as are they displayed by this extension: